sakra/FindMathematica/MANUAL.md

 executable or as a 32-bit executable.

 To cross-compile to 32-bit Linux under 64-bit Linux, the packages `ia32-libs` and `libc6-dev-i386`
 need to be installed.
-To force a 32-bit build then, run:
+To force a 32-bit build, run:

     $ cmake -DCMAKE_C_FLAGS=-m32 -DCMAKE_CXX_FLAGS=-m32 ..